Mary Custis Vezey: Life

-In 1933, the family moved to Shanghai, and Vezey's second poetry collection was published in 1936, entitled Stikholvoreniia (Poems) II.
+In 1933, the family moved to Shanghai, and Vezey's second poetry collection was published in 1936, entitled Stikhotvoreniia (Poems) II.
 All of its 52 poems were in Russian.
 In 1939, the family moved again, this time to San Francisco.
 Vezey's father died shortly after their arrival, and her mother in 1950.

 In 1940, Vezey married Evgenii Fedorovich Tourkoff (1908–1981), an engineer, and the couple soon had a daughter, Olga.
 In San Francisco, she continued to write and translate, her poems published in collections in the US and Europe.
 Her third collection, Golubaia trava (Blue Grass), was published in 1973 and dedicated to her husband.

 Though her work was frequently described as 'emigre' poetry, Vezey felt she was both Russian and American; an emigre of neither nation.
 She wrote:In Russia my poems are now published as emigre poetry, but I am not an Emigre at all.
 Although I write in Russian, I am an eleventh-generation American!
 Recently, a wonderful (though terrifying) series 'The Civil War' was shown on television, and I felt it very keenly.
 I saw several of my relatives (southerners) there.
 When my schoolmates in a Russian school had asked me who I was, a Russian or an American, I had proudly answered that I was hundred per cent Russian and hundred per cent American.During her later years, Vezey expressed the desire to gather and publish translated works of those she was concerned would be lost or forgotten.
 She died in San Francisco on October 18, 1994.
 The collected poems and translations of Mary Custis Vezey were published in 2005 as A Moongate in My Wall, edited by Olga Bakich.